 - Omni-channel capabilities—ensure the same marketing message, brand feel, and user experience unfolds seamlessly across all channels.

 - Flexibility—seek the ability to run several campaigns and sub-campaigns at once with different goals.

 - Use the best technology available—there’s an old saying: Measure twice, cut once.
 Imagine measuring not just twice but millions of times.
 That is what Deep Learning brings to ad campaigns.
 Capable of 2500 times more calculations than Machine Learning, it allows you to measure user behavior and intent on unprecedented levels, in order to display ads with greater accuracy.

 - Consider a multiple retargeting strategy—put simply: more retargeters = greater reach.
 Reach more customers by using more than one retargeter (albeit applying different algorithms) with little audience overlap.

 - Test the field—with the home improvement market expected to reach a value of 621.3B dollars in the U.S by 2025, it’s time to get testing and find your perfect retargeting partner.

 - Get ready for cookieless—3rd party data from cookies will soon be a thing of the past.
 Seek a retargeter positioned to best leverage 1st party data.

 - Focus on high lifetime value customers— gain the ability to get to know and then target loyal pro buyers with a high degree of personalization.

-To learn how RTB House can help your organization achieve its retargeting goals contact Bernard Quinn our expert on home and garden online advertising.
+Contact us to learn how RTB House can help your organization achieve its retargeting goals.